 Born 1961 in Mesa, Arizona; lives in Logan, Utah

-In Scott’s own words: “I sculpt with the intention of my art lifting the spirit, assisting one to reach out for the ‘best’ in life, inspiring others to feel better about themselves and their fellow man.
-I want to encourage viewers of my work to be active participants in feeling the moments depicted.
-One of my greatest joys is to create a work of art that has a presence far beyond the physical confines of the sculpture itself.”
-Scott Rogers’ work is displayed in private, corporate, and museum collections around the world.
+In Scott’s own words: “I sculpt with the intention of my work lifting the spirit, assisting one to reach out for the good in life, inspiring one to feel better about themselves and their fellowmen.
+I want to compel a viewer to be an active participant in ‘the delivery of feelings’ portrayed.”
+He continues…”The feelings I portray about the Old West I’ve had all my life.
+I remember fondly the hours spent as a youth reading of renegades, rogues and outlaws – of wild men and horses, ferocity, cunning, independence and honor.
+Creating works of art which have a presence larger than the physical confines of the sculptures themselves is one of my greatest joys.”
+Scott feels particularly indebted to his mentors, Fritz White and his uncle, renowned artist, Grant Speed.
+Scott Rogers’ work is displayed in private, corporate and museum collections throughout the world.

 2011 Eiteljorg Museum of American Indians and Western Art, Quest for the West, Cyrus Dallin Award for Best Sculpture

-2010 Springville Museum of Fine Art, Spiritual & Religious Show, Award of Merit
+2010 Springville Museum of Fine Art, Spiritual & Religious Art of Utah, Award of Merit

 2008 Springville Museum of Fine Art, Spring Salon, Assistant Director’s Award